Esfandiar Rahim Mashaei

-Esfandiar Rahim Mashaei (اسفندیار رحیممشایی; born 16 November 1960) is an Iranian conservative politician and former intelligence officer.
+Esfandiar Rahim Mashaei (اسفندیار رحیممشایی; born 16 November 1960) is an Iranian principlist politician and former intelligence officer.
 As a senior Cabinet member in the administration of President Mahmoud Ahmadinejad, he served as Chief of Staff from 2009 to 2013, and served as the fourth first vice president of Iran for one week in 2009 until his resignation was ordered by Supreme Leader Ayatollah Ali Khamenei.

 A close ally of President Ahmadinejad, Mashaei was viewed by many Iranian clerics as an anti-establishment activist and secular-oriented nationalist.
 He has been criticized by religious conservatives for alleged "deviant tendencies," such as elevating Iranian heritage and nationalism above Islam as well as for statements he has made criticizing the Assembly of Experts and the theocratic doctrine of the Guardianship of the Islamic Jurists, and advocating for the clergy to remove themselves from the political establishment.
 He has also been called a pragmatic, moderate conservative with "liberal views on cultural and social issues."

 On 11 May 2013, with the public support and endorsement of outgoing President Ahmadinejad, Mashaei announced that he would run for the presidency in the upcoming election.
 However, his application to run was disqualified by the Guardian Council, which must approve all potential candidates, as well as the final election results.
 Ahmadinejad protested the disqualification and referred to the Guardian Council's decision as an act of "oppression."

 Early life and education

-Mashaei was born on 16 November 1960 in Katalom, Ramsar.
+Mashaei was born in Katalom, Ramsar.
 He holds a bachelor's degree in electronics engineering from Isfahan University of Technology.

 Career and activities

 Mashei started his career at the Revolutionary Guards' intelligence unit where he joined in 1981.
 In 1984, during the Iran–Iraq War, Mashaei joined the intelligence ministry in Kurdistan province and founded the Guards's intelligence branch in the province.
 There he met Mahmoud Ahmadinejad, then governor of the northwestern city of Khoy.
-The two men developed a close friendship and Mashaei is described as the Ahmadinejad's "comrade" during that time.
+The two men developed a close friendship and Mashaei is described as Ahmadinejad's "comrade" during that time.
 Then, Mashei was named member of the local security council of the West Azerbaijan province.
 In 1986, Mashei was appointed director of a department at the intelligence ministry.
 From 1993 to 1997, he served as head of the social affairs department of the interior ministry under then president Akbar Hashemi Rafsanjani.
 He left office when Mohammad Khatami was elected president in 1997 and began to serve for the state radio.
 Next, he joined Tehran's cultural-artistic affairs organization in 2003 when Ahmedinejad was elected mayor of the city.

 After Ahmadinejad was elected president in 2005, Mashaei became an influential member of the cabinet.
 He was appointed on 31 December 2007 to run the newly founded National Center for Research on Globalization.
 He is a former head of the Cultural Heritage Organization of Iran, and previously served briefly as a deputy interior minister.

 After resigning from vice presidency in 2009, Mashaei was appointed chief of staff to the Presidential Office and an adviser to the President, Ahmedinejad.